danilop/MCP2Lambda/README.md

 The server uses the MCP protocol, which standardizes the way AI models can access external tools.

-Only functions whose name starts with `mcp2lambda-` will be available to the model.
+By default, only functions whose name starts with `mcp2lambda-` will be available to the model.

 ## Prerequisites